VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/cpu.md

 ## Other things done by the CPU:

-The CPU has a lot of dedicated hardware inside for specific functions, for example many CPUs have a dedicated hardware random number generator.
+The CPU has a lot of dedicated hardware inside for specific functions, for example many CPUs have a dedicated hardware random number generator, a "media engine" (encoders/decoders) ([Quick Sync](https://en.wikipedia.org/wiki/Intel_Quick_Sync_Video)), Encryption, DSP

+## "Managment Engine"

+## The future

+### From the past: Analog Computers

+### Built-in Programmable Hardware

+### Offloading Security: The TPM, Apple's T2, Microsoft's Pluton

+### Yet More Acceleration

+TCP offloading, DSP++, Software Defined Radio?, In-Memory Processing, Tensor Cores, etc.

 ## Further Reading